mhoward91/mhoward91/README.md

 ## 👋 Hi there!

 My name is Matt, and I'm a Management Consultant by trade.
 I started learning how to program to make me a more versatile consultant, but I immediately developed a passion.
 I was hooked.
-I set to work building the skills to turn this passion into a career - since 2020 I've spent my evenings and weekends learning Python, its frameworks and other critical computer science concepts & skills.
+I set to work building the skills to turn this passion into a career - since 2020 I've invested my evenings, weekends and even some holidays into learning Python, its frameworks and other critical computer science concepts & skills.

 ## 🧠 What I've learned
 #### Frameworks & Technologies